shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 - allow for more ambitious UI updates via fine-grained coding choices, but giving up code simplicity, risking bugs.
 Performance still remained in-tact.
 - redraw the entire screen, allowing for more complex UI, keeping simpler code, but sacrificing performance.

-With React, we never had to pick any two of interactivity, code simplicity, or performance, since React gave us all three.
+With React, we were no longer beholden to only choosing two of either interactivity, code simplicity, or performance; React gave us all three.

 Steven Luscher demonstrated performance, by drawing a grid of DIVs, each representing a pixel of a live-updating phase-shifting sine curve.